MujtabaTaimur/InstaMath/README.md

 # InstaMath-
-An iOS made using Swift, attempting to solve engineering and complex mathmatical equations using AI API integration
+#ENDGOAL-
+Swift based app, attempting to solve and provide guidance in Mathmatics field, also attempting to build photo question completion and AI Voice Lectures